 For all the options available this month, see this list of concerts in Berlin.

 There’s plenty of great food to eat in Berlin, but if you’re not familiar with the city or its cuisine, you might have trouble finding the best restaurants and dishes.

-During this 3 - 3 ½ hour tour, you’ll visit several different restaurants and try many delicious samples.
+During these 3 - 3 ½ hour tours, you’ll visit several different restaurants and try many delicious samples.

 You can expect to try a variety of dishes such as Currywurst, fusion dumplings, homemade schnitzel and drinks like German wine or beer.

 If you’re not a meat-eater, there is also an Evening Food Tour by Bike which allows you to explore the culinary history of Berlin and test a variety of foods while burning off some of those extra calories on a 5-hour outing.